 “Traitors!” she snarled, snatching up her sword and scrambling to her feet.
-“Low-down fuckgobbles, trying to sneak off in the dead of night!”
+“Low-down fuckgobbles, sneaking off in the dead of night!”

 “Get up, cuntbag!”
 Holly ran toward the entrance.
 “They’re stealing our supplies!”

-Holly stopped at the mouth of the cave and chucked her sword at her treacherous servants, but they were too far away; her blade dropped and clattered to the earth.
+Holly stopped at the entrance and chucked her sword at her treacherous servants, but they were too far away; her blade arced low and clattered to the earth.

 Senkilo’s Cannon formed around her arm in yellow-red slashes, marking the night with thaumaturgic brilliance.
-She shot two rounds at them but her aim was off; both shots streaked past the fleeing barbarians, shrinking into bright dots of light before they exploded against a distant mesa.
+She shot two rounds but her aim was off; both orbs streaked past the fleeing barbarians, shrinking into bright dots of light before they exploded against a distant mesa.

 “Goddammit!”
 Holly raged.
 “Come on Estilian, we need to saddle up and—”

 “And what?”
-He was sitting up in his bedroll, gazing dull at the wall.
-“We don’t have the resources to mount a chase.
+He was sitting up in his bedroll, gazing dully at the wall.
+“We don’t have the resources to chase them across the desert.
 Even if we did, it would invite peril and madness.
 There are forces in the Territories that would twist our minds and bend our souls.”
-He dropped his head and muttered, “Though in our case, that may not be relevant.
+He dropped his head and muttered, “Though in our case, it may be too late.
 We gave up our souls when we ate Lorgp—”